-ITOCHU Corporation supports sales of the Takata no Yume (Takata’s dream) brand of rice launched by Rikuzentakata City in 2012 through its food material sales company ITOCHU Food Sales and Marketing Co., Ltd.
+ITOCHU Corporation supported sales of the Takata no Yume (Takata’s dream) brand of rice launched by Rikuzentakata City in 2012 through its food material sales company ITOCHU Food Sales and Marketing Co., Ltd.

 Activities to Support Disaster-Affected Areas through the ITOCHU Foundation

-The 100 Children’s Books Grant Conducted with Shareholders
+100 Children’s Books Grant Made with Our Shareholders

 From FYE 2013 to FYE 2023, we have conducted an activity in which the money we save on paper and postage with approval for the computerization of information addressed to shareholders is used for a book grant made by the ITOCHU Foundation.

 In FYE 2023, the final year of the program, we donated one set of 100 children’s books to each of the following 14 schools that were severely damaged by the Great East Japan Earthquake, the Torrential Rains in July 2018, and Typhoon No. 15 in 2022.

 Watch the 100 Children’s Book Grant Made with Our Shareholders (3 minutes and 20 seconds) (Japanese only)